rastogiruchir/pan-vaccine-innate-memory/README.md

 # pan-vaccine-innate-memory

-Analysis code for the manuscript:
+Analysis code for the following manuscript, currently in submission:

-**The regulatory architecture of vaccine-induced innate immune memory in humans**
+> **The regulatory architecture of vaccine-induced innate immune memory in humans**
+>

-Wimmers\*, Rastogi\*, Xie\*, Jimenez, Hu, Yin, Liu, Kim, Trisal, Li, Arunachalam, Kazmin, Ashuach, Maecker, Ahmed, Rouphael, Lareau, Satpathy, Yosef, Pulendran
+> Wimmers\*, Rastogi\*, Xie\*, Jimenez, Hu, Yin, Liu, Kim, Trisal, Li,
+> Arunachalam, Kazmin, Ashuach, Maecker, Ahmed, Rouphael, Lareau, Satpathy,
+> Yosef, Pulendran
+>

-\*equal contribution
+> \*equal contribution

-This manuscript is currently in submission.

 > [!NOTE]
 > This repository is under active development while the manuscript is in submission.